This part of the tour is for state

 agency and local government officials.
 It describes the advantages of transferring historically valuable records to the Archives.
 Records are kept in an ideal storage environment and reference archivists provide public access—all at no charge to the agency.
-The tour also discusses the requirements and procedures related to record transfers.
-Review this process and learn how to preserve your agency's heritage for future generations.

 Reasons to Transfer Records